Chronic exposure to air pollution in hospitalized COVID-19 patients may have increased risk of ICU admission and mortality, new research discovered.

-Hospitalized COVID-19 patients who had been chronically exposed in their neighborhoods to higher particulate matter—such as smoke, soot, and dirt—had increased risks for admission to the ICU and death compared to those without such exposure, Mount Sinai-led researchers reported in the American Journal of Respiratory and Critical Care Medicine on December 8.
+Hospitalized patients who had been chronically exposed in their neighborhoods to higher particulate matter—such as smoke, soot, and dirt—were more likely to be admitted to the ICU or to die, compared to those without such exposure, Mount Sinai-led researchers reported in the American Journal of Respiratory and Critical Care Medicine on December 8.

 The finding adds to our understanding about environmental factors that increase the risks of COVID-19.
 The researchers noted that chronic air pollution exposure can alter the pulmonary immune system, may increase systemic inflammation, and can be associated with increased risk for cardiovascular disease and metabolic syndrome.
 COVID-19 infections and deaths have also disproportionately occurred among Black, Latinx, and Indigenous populations, as well as among individuals with risk factors based on sex, age, and existing comorbid diseases such as diabetes and obesity.